-With the previous history of being a coach inn, it is of no surprise that figure of a ghostly highwayman should be among the hotel’s visitors.
-There have reports of a tri corner hat, cloak wearing figure being seen at the back of the bar and in the restaurant area.
-Is this the 18th century highwayman that History records was shot dead in the courtyard while attempting to rob the hotel; the bar where his ghost has been seen is on the site of that same courtyard.
+With the previous history of being a coaching inn, it is of no surprise that the figure of a ghostly highwayman should be among the hotel’s visitors.
+There have been reports of a tri-corner hat, the cloak-wearing figure being seen at the back of the bar and in the restaurant area.
+Is this the 18th-century highwayman that History records were shot dead in the courtyard while attempting to rob the hotel; the bar where his ghost has been seen is on the site of that same courtyard.
 The old stable block has, of course, become surplus to the hotel’s requirements since those days, and the toilets for the Sealy Suite were built over them.
-Perhaps this is an explanation for the horse head apparition witnessed by a gentleman who was staying in the this room
+Perhaps this is an explanation for the horse head apparition witnessed by a gentleman who was staying in this room

 The reputed spiritual residences of the Grosvenor are ghostly monks and a ‘Grey Lady’.
 Other sightings have included an apparition of a young girl moving around the rooms, sometimes playfully pulling back guests bed sheets.

-The Phantom Grey Lady’ is thought to be an apparition of an 16th century Nun, fleeing persecution from the nearby Abbey.
-She is heard and sometimes glimpsed in the hallways on the hotels upper floors.
+The Phantom Grey Lady’ is thought to be an apparition of a 16th century Nun, fleeing persecution from the nearby Abbey.
+She is heard and sometimes glimpsed in the hallways on the hotel’s upper floors.
 Is she returning searching for something?

 The oldest part of this former coaching inn is the cellar and the haunt of the hooded monks.
-This is where apparitions of hooded monks have been caught in people’s peripheral vison, Shadowy visons that disappear as quickly as they appear.
+This is where apparitions of hooded monks have been caught in people’s peripheral vision, Shadowy visions that disappear as quickly as they appear.

 The fact that the site has been continually occupied for over 1000 years, leads some to believe the Grosvenor Hotel is very receptive to paranormal activity.
 Some even consider it as one of the most haunted hotels in the UK.